jeffjacobsen/whisper-chat/README.md

 # whisper-chat

-This demonstrates how to use Ethereum Whisper.
+This demonstrates how to use Ethereum Whisper v6.

 ## Running the example

-This example assumes that there is a running Whisper v6 node exposing an RPC interface at URL `http://localhost:8545`.
+This example assumes that there is a running Whisper v6 node exposing an WebSocket RPC interface at URL `ws://localhost:8546`.

 Clone this repository and download the dependencies: